kai-niemi/chaos/README.md

 levels in CockroachDB.
 Specifically by observing the application impact on:

 - Retries (transaction rollbacks with state code 40001)
-- Performance (is RC faster than 1SR or not)
+- Performance (if RC is faster than 1SR or not)
 - Correctness (P4 lost update and A5B write skew anomalies in particular)

 The application is designed to cause workload contention by concurrently